 The MPI measures the deprivation of education, health, and standard of living through 10 components.
 The components are grouped into three pillars of education, health, and living conditions.
 The score of each component carries a value of 0 if the household in the survey does not lack the component, or 1 if does lack it.
 Calculation is carried as a simple average of the components in each pillar, then an average of pillars for each household in the data surveys.
-A household is considered in multidimensional poverty if it scores 33.3% or more in the pillars average, which means that everyone in the household is considered to be in multidimensional poverty.21 where c_i is the deprivation score of person i.
-The MPI score is calculated as MPI = HA.22
+A household is considered in multidimensional poverty if it scores 33.3% or more in the pillars average, which means that everyone in the household is considered to be in multidimensional poverty.

-The headcount ratio (H) is then calculated as the ratio of the number of people in poverty (q) and the total population of the sample (n), H = q/n.
-The intensity of poverty (A) is then calculated as a ratio of the sum of the deprivation score for each person in multidimensional poverty (c) and q as
+The headcount ratio (H) is then calculated as the ratio of the number of people in poverty (q) and the total population of the sample (n), $H = q \not n$ .
+The intensity of poverty (A) is then calculated as a ratio of the sum of the deprivation score for each person in multidimensional poverty (c) and q as where $c_i$ is the deprivation score of person i.
+The MPI score is calculated as MPI = HA.

-$$A = \frac{\sum{i}^{q} c{i}}{q}$$
+$$A = \frac{\sum{\&}^{\mathrm{F}} c{\&}}{q}$$

-The MPI also presents the contribution of each of the pillars to poverty ($Contrib_k$), where k is either the health, education, or living conditions pillar.
+The MPI also presents the contribution of each of the pillars to poverty ( $Contrib_k$ ), where k is either the health, education, or living conditions pillar.
 It uses the score of each component in the pillar in its calculation.
 That score is the weight of each component in the total deprivation score if the household is a deprivation of that component.
 Even though a simple average is taken at each level, that creates different weights for the component in each pillar according to the number of components in that pillar.
-However, since a simple average is taken, all the components in a single pillar have the same weight (a_k) .
-The contributions are hence calculated as where m is the number of components in pillar k, and q_i is the number of people in deprivation of component i in pillar k.23
+However, since a simple average is taken, all the components in a single pillar have the same weight $(a_k)$ .
+The contributions are hence calculated as